Paul du Feu – President

 Jean Cross – Vice President

-Jean is very honoured and proud to be associated with the Jersey team as Chef de Mission.
+Jean was very honoured and proud to be Chef de Mission for the Jersey team on the Gold Coast in 2018.
 A self-employed business consultant with thirty years’ experience in the finance industry, and a Director of Jersey Sport, she has been involved in sport, either as a competitor or spectator, for as long as she can remember.
 Jean has represented Jersey in five different sports at inter-island and county level.
 She specialised in badminton and competed in the first two Island Games.
-Whilst Jean still plays badminton socially, her involvement in local sport continues as a volunteer.
-She is a supporter of her daughter in badminton and her son who plays with the learning disability football and bowling teams.
-Jean is looking forward to attending her first Commonwealth Games on the Gold Coast.
+Whilst Jean still plays badminton socially, her involvement in local sport continues as a volunteer, and supporting her children in their various sports!
+Elected in 2018 to Vice President, Jean is looking forward to working with the other Officers of the CGAJ, and the sports themselves, in the planning for Birmingham 2022.

 Peter Irving – Athletes Representative Officer